angelos-project/angelos-project-err/README.md

-# angelos-project-err
+# POSIX Error Handling
 The error handling in POSIX for low level functions.
-Gets errno and errmsg.
+Gets *errno* and *errmsg*.